Ada-Developers-Academy/daily-curriculum/week18/ember-project.md

 - An Order includes at least
     - Customer Name
-    - Address
     - Email
     - Items
     - Transaction
-    - Status [paid, complete, canceled]
+    - Status [pending, paid, canceled]
 - A customer can input their personal details (see above)
 - A customer can input their credit card, CVV, and expiration date
 - When the customers submits their checkout form:
     - If the response is successful
-        - Use a credit card processor to process and charge the given credit card
-        - Record the credit card processor response as a transaction
         - Save the Order to the DB
         - Show a confirmation page
         - Send a confirmation email to the customer